yetanothermightytool/powershell/vbr/vbr-nasjob-scanner/README.md

 ## Examples

-Check if any of the last 5 incremental backups of Backup Job "demo_nas_job" transferred 50 % larger than the average.
+Check if any of the last 5 incremental backups of Backup Job "demo_nas_job" transferred 50 % more files than the average.

 `PS>.\vbr-nasjob-scanner.ps1 -JobName "demo_nas_job" -Depth 5 -Growth 1.5`